Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Redisson/Azure-AAD-Authentication-With-Redisson.md

 #### Authenticate with Azure AD: Using Token Cache
 This sample is intended to assist in authenticating with Azure AD via Redisson client library.
-It focuses on displaying the logic required to fetch an Azure AD access token using a Token cache and to use it as password when setting up the Redisson client instance.
+It focuses on displaying the logic required to fetch an Azure AD access token using a token cache and to use it as password when setting up the Redisson client instance.
 It also shows how to recreate and authenticate the Redisson client instance using the cached access token when its connection is broken in error/exception scenarios.
-The Token Cache stores and proactively refreshes the Azure AD Access Token 2 minutes before expiry and ensures a non-expired token is available for use when the cache is accessed.
+The token cache stores and proactively refreshes the Azure AD access token 2 minutes before expiry and ensures a non-expired token is available for use when the cache is accessed.

 ##### Migration Guidance
 When migrating your existing application code, replace the password input with the Azure AD token.
-Integrate the logic in your application code to fetch an Azure AD access token via the Azure Identity library as shown below and replace it with the password configuring/retrieving logic in your application code.
+Integrate the logic in your application code to fetch an Azure AD access token via the Azure Identity library.
+Store the token in a token cache, as shown below.
+Replace the token with the password configuring/retrieving logic in your application code.

 ```java
 //Construct a Token Credential from Identity library, e.g. DefaultAzureCredential / ClientSecretCredential / Client CertificateCredential / ManagedIdentityCredential etc.